pahihu/simh-nova-dzp/README.md

 =========================

 I have added the Nova 840 MMPU to SimH with 128KW memory.
 Since the 6067-type RDOS disk contains MRDOS, I was able to experiment with it.
+Passing NMORTs was another 2.5 hours.

 Milestones